Study smarter with Fiveable

 Get study guides, practice questions, and cheatsheets for all your subjects.
 Join 500,000+ students with a 96% pass rate.

-Special education law isn't just a list of acronyms to memorize—it's the legal architecture that determines how millions of students access education.
+Special education law isn't just a list of acronyms to memorize.
+It's the legal architecture that determines how millions of students access education.
 You're being tested on your understanding of how these laws work together to create a system of protections, from broad civil rights guarantees down to the specific document sitting in a student's file.
-The key concepts here include entitlement vs. anti-discrimination frameworks, procedural safeguards, individualized planning, and inclusive placement principles.
+The key concepts include entitlement vs. anti-discrimination frameworks, procedural safeguards, individualized planning, and inclusive placement principles.

 These laws establish the broadest protections against disability discrimination.
 They apply across all areas of public life, not just education, and set the baseline expectation that individuals with disabilities cannot be excluded or treated unequally.

-These laws go beyond preventing discrimination—they create affirmative obligations for schools to provide specific services.
+These laws go beyond preventing discrimination.
+They create affirmative obligations for schools to provide specific services.
 The shift from "you can't exclude" to "you must provide" is a critical distinction for exam purposes.

 These laws address how student information is protected and what tools and technologies must be available to support learning.